scao46/Stat-628-BodyFat/README.md

 There are three folders providing more details in our main project, *code*, *image* and *data*

 ### code
-There are 4 R code files *data.R*, *mlr.R*, *lasso.R* and *"multiplot.R"* in this folder. *data.R* visualized the data, removes outliers and divides the data into a train set and validation set. *mlr.R* constructs multiple linear models to predict BodyFat%. *lasso.R* uses Lasso method to do variable selection and constructs linear models to predict BodyFat%. *"multiplot.R"* works as a hearder file, which contains a plotting function helping us to make better graghs.
+There are 4 R code files:
+*data.R*, *mlr.R*, *lasso.R* and *"multiplot.R"* in this folder.

+* data.R visualized the data, removes outliers and divides the data into a train set and validation set.
+* mlr.R constructs multiple linear models to predict BodyFat%.
+* lasso.R uses Lasso method to do variable selection and constructs linear models to predict BodyFat%.
+* multiplot.R works as a hearder file, which contains a plotting function helping us to make better graghs.

 ### image
 This folder contains mainly the figures/images/tables produced in our analysis.